JosephLD/techdegree-project-4/README.md

             Added a red inset border
             Added a box shadow to make it appear backlit

+        lines 175-188: Changed the btn__reset selectors from class to id and added a boxshadow

         line 212: Added a linear gradient to the start class

+        line 226: Added a linear gradient to the win class

         line 230: Added a linear gradient to the lose class